asciimike/mikemcdonald.co/content/blog/2020/02/02/16/embrace-extend-extinguish.md

 Here's how I'd go about building a company with a good moat.

 First off, you need a protocol that is mature enough to have significant usage, but also crufty enough that features can't be easily added to it.
+It also needs to provide backwards compatibility so legacy users aren't left behind.

 Some examples: